FullstackAcademy/SequelizeGuides/docs/getting-started.md

 ```

-This is not an object containing only your data, this is a full instance of that model: It contains the data you queried plus a bunch of additional information and methods.
+This is not a simple object containing only data, this is a full instance of the given model: It contains the data you queried plus a bunch of additional information and methods.

-Notice that the data is inside a `dataValues` key, but don't worry about this key - Sequelize creates getters and setters automatically for you wich, in plain english, means you can simply type:
+Notice that the actual data is available inside `dataValues`, but don't worry about this key - Sequelize creates getters and setters automatically for you - In plain english this means that you can simply type the desired field name directly:

 ```js
   user.firstName // 'John'